dmparrishphd/Ari-CORW/README.md

 Language
 --------

-Ari is written in C89/90 (see Goal No. 1).
+Ari is written in C.